mohtermanini/Namaa-Library/README.md

 # Namaa Library
-**A control panel for library management inside of Namaa charitable organization**
+**A control panel for library management inside of Namaa charitable organization.**

+You can enter the demo website from [here](http://nama-library.herokuapp.com/statistics).

 ## Features
 * Register users in the system